graph TB;

 any concept and entity relevant to TRR379.
 Including roles, data acquisition

-methods, instruments, etc. The domain root trr379.de
+methods, instruments, etc. The domain root trr379.de represents a unique

 namespace to define and reference any required entities.
 This enables a timely